 Conclusion

 In 2026, App Store localization is the most reliable path to scaling your user base.
 The math is clear: localized apps rank higher, convert better, and generate more revenue.
-By combining accurate keyword research with culturally adapted visuals, you position your app to capture the 38 billion annual downloads available in the global market.
+By combining accurate keyword research with culturally adapted visuals — and executing on both iOS and Google Play — you position your app to capture the 38 billion annual downloads available in the global market.

 References